nadiabarnes/signaturework/README.md

 ## Heuristics Comparison
 - **Optimal Heuristic**:
-  - More accurate and admissible.
   - Considers the maximum potential toggles per action based on grid size.
 - **Suboptimal Heuristic**:
-  - Simple but less effective.
   - Directly counts the number of "1"s in the current state.

-## Future Enhancements
-- Integrate a search algorithm (e.g., A*) to solve the puzzle automatically.
-- Expand testing for larger grid sizes.
-- Add visualization tools for better understanding of state transitions.